NEW SHOW ME TELL ME DRIVING TEST QUESTIONS + ANSWERS

 - Question.
-Tell me how you would check the tyres to show that they have sufficient tread depth and that their general condition is safe to use on the road.
+Tell me how you’d check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.

 - Answer.
 A safe tyre will have no cuts or bulges on the sides.
 Legally, the tread depth must be at least 1.6mm across the central ¾ of the breadth of the tyre and around the entire outer circumference and can be measured using a tread depth gauge.

 - Question.
-Tell me how you would know if there was a problem with your anti-lock braking system.
+Tell me how you’d know if there was a problem with your anti-lock braking system.

 - Question.
-Show me how you would switch on the rear fog light(s) and explain when you would use it/them.
+Tell me how you’d switch on the rear fog light(s) and explain when you’d use it/them.
 (No need to exit vehicle).

 - Answer.
 Operate switch (turn on dipped headlights and ignition if necessary).
 Check warning light is on.
 Explain that fog lights must only be used in foggy, low visibility conditions and must be turned off when fog disperses.

 - Help with this question.
 See when to use fog lights.